-- 7. Diversion and drainage facilities shall be designed, constructed, and maintained to [Title 27, § 20365(c)]: - a. accommodate the anticipated volume of precipitation and peak flows from surface runoff and under the precipitation conditions for the waste management unit: - b. effectively divert sheet flow runoff laterally, via the shortest distance, into the drainage and collection facilities; - c. prevent surface erosion; - d. control and intercept run-on, in order to isolate uncontaminated surface waters from water that might have come into contact with waste; - e. take into account: - i. for closed waste management units and for closed portions of units, the expected final contours of the closed unit, including its planned drainage pattern; - ii. for operating portions of waste management units other than surface impoundments, the unit's drainage pattern at any given time; - the possible effects of the waste management unit's drainage pattern on and by the regional watershed; - iv. the design capacity of drainage systems of downstream and adjacent properties by providing for the gradual release of retained water downstream in a manner which does not exceed the expected peak flow rate at the point of discharge if there were no waste management facility; and - f. preserve the system's function.
+- a.
+Accommodate the anticipated volume of precipitation and peak flows from surface runoff and under the precipitation conditions for the waste management unit: - b.
+Effectively divert sheet flow runoff laterally, via the shortest distance, into the drainage and collection facilities; - c.
+Prevent surface erosion; - d.
+Control and intercept run-on, in order to isolate uncontaminated surface waters from water that might have come into contact with waste; - e.
+Take into account: - For closed waste management units and for closed portions of units, the expected final contours of the closed unit, including its planned drainage pattern; - ii.
+For operating portions of waste management units other than surface impoundments, the unit's drainage pattern at any given time; - iii.
+The possible effects of the waste management unit's drainage pattern on and by the regional watershed; - iv.
+The design capacity of drainage systems of downstream and adjacent properties by providing for the gradual release of retained water downstream in a manner which does not exceed the expected peak flow rate at the point of discharge if there were no waste management facility; and - f.
+Preserve the system's function.
 The Discharger shall periodically remove accumulated sediment from the sedimentation or detention basins as needed to preserve the design capacity of the system. - 8.
-Collection and holding facilities associated with precipitation and drainage control systems shall be emptied immediately following each storm or otherwise managed to maintain the design capacity of the system [Title 27, § 20365(d)].
+Collection and holding facilities associated with precipitation and drainage control systems shall be emptied immediately following each storm or otherwise managed to maintain the design capacity of the system [Title 27, § 20365(d)]. - 9.
+Surface and subsurface drainage from outside of a waste management unit shall be diverted from the unit [Title 27, § 20365(e)].

-- 9. Surface and subsurface drainage from outside of a waste management unit shall be diverted from the unit [Title 27, § 20365(e)]. - 10.
-Cover materials shall be graded to divert precipitation from the waste management unit, to prevent ponding of surface water over wastes, and to resist erosion as a result of precipitation [Title 27, § 20365(f)].
+10. Cover materials shall be graded to divert precipitation from the waste management unit, to prevent ponding of surface water over wastes, and to resist erosion as a result of precipitation [Title 27, § 20365(f)].

-Any drainage layer in the final cover shall be designed and constructed to intersect with the final drainage system for the waste management unit in a manner promoting free drainage from all portions of the drainage layer [Title 27, §20365(f)]. [paste SPRRs here]
+Any drainage layer in the final cover shall be designed and constructed to intersect with the final drainage system for the waste management unit in a manner promoting free drainage from all portions of the drainage layer [Title 27, §20365(f)].